MAZ01001/SatisfactoryFlowchart/README.md

 node convert_json.js /Satisfactory/CommunityResources/Docs/en-US.json data.json data.dot
 ```

-the script works with any of the languages in the `/Satisfactory/CommunityResources/Docs/` folder; sorting is also language dependent
+the script works with any of the languages in the `/Satisfactory/CommunityResources/Docs/` folder; string-sorting is also language dependent

 _does not calculate graph connections when `data.dot` CLI-parameter is not supplied_